s-off/dkg_cares/README.md

 # README
 ## dkg_cares
-Files associated with the analysis of the Scientific Use File "Abgeschlossene Rehabilitationen im Versicherungsverlauf" in the Cancer rehabilitation support by cancer counseling centers project of the German Cancer Society.
+Files associated with the return to work analysis of the Scientific Use File "Abgeschlossene Rehabilitationen im Versicherungsverlauf" in the Cancer rehabilitation support by cancer counseling centers project of the German Cancer Society.

-Return to work analisys